 We want to help you get the skills you need to get the best jobs in Japan, with a great salary and enough time off so you can enjoy traveling in your vacation time.

 Japan wouldn’t be any fun if you’re just working all the time, right?
-So we write informed articles on places to go and things to do that will be lifelong memories.
+So we write informed articles on places to go and things to do that will help you form lifelong memories.

 Who Are We?